AutoVerse-ai/Verse-library/README.txt

 ###########################

-The first step for replicating the experiments in the paper is to install Verse.
-Verse can be installed using command
+The first step for replicating the experiments in the paper is to install Verse and its dependencies.
+The dependencies for Verse can be installed using following command in the root directory of artifact
+    python3 -m pip install -r requirements_local.txt
+Verse can be installed using following command in the root directory of artifact
     python3 -m pip install -e .

 To replicate our experiments from the paper, please run following commands from the root directory of the artifact.